TheCppProgrammer/msolver/README.md

 if the color support is available, steps are same as in macOS.

-if the color support is not available, open main.cpp using your favourite text editor and remove 3rd adn 4th line.
+if the color support is not available, open main.cpp using your favourite text editor and remove 3rd and 4th line.
 Rest of the steps are same as in macOS.

 ## Usage :
 Open the command prompt/terminal in the location where the executable is located and type :